-Abstracts of 250 words should be submitted for peer review by
+We invite abstracts of 250 words to be submitted for peer review by: Monday 16th September 2013.

-We welcome presentations on our broad theme of ‘spaces and places of culture’.
-And, as always, we welcome scholarly papers, presentations of practice, posters and panels across the full range of interests represented by MeCCSA and its networks, including:
+We also welcome scholarly papers, panels, practice contributions, film screenings, and posters across the full range of interests represented by MeCCSA and its networks, including, but not limited to:

 - Film and television studies and practice

 - Cultural and media policy

 - Representation, identity, ideology

 - Creativity and digital spaces